-The Japantown Cultural Heritage and Economic Sustainability Strategy is about developing the vision for this neighborhood, focusing on economic development, preserving and enhancing the historic and cultural uses and buildings, and making physical improvements within the project area (see map below).
+The Japantown Cultural Heritage and Economic Sustainability Strategy (JCHESS) is about developing the vision for this neighborhood, focusing on economic development, preserving and enhancing the historic and cultural uses and buildings, and making physical improvements within the project area (see map below).
 It represents a collaborative effort between the Planning Department, the Office of Economic and Workforce Development, and the Japantown community.

 To download a copy of the map of the project area, click here.